-This species grows to smaller sizes than the thick lipped mullet, with the maximum size being around 70cm, and the average size substantially less than this.
-The UK shore caught record of 8lb 3oz was set in 2017, beating the previous record of 7lb which had stood since 1991.
+This species grows to smaller average sizes than the thick lipped mullet.
+A new UK shore caught record of 8lb 3oz was set in 2017, beating the previous record of 7lb which had stood since 1991.
 However, this was in turn beaten by an 8lb 8oz specimen caught by Gary Marquis off the coast of Guernsey.
 This new record was ratified in 2019.
 Thin lipped mullet is classed as one of Least Concern both in Europe and globally by the IUCN.

 Golden Grey Mullet